dotnet/orleans/Step-by-step-Tutorials/Cloud-Deployment.md

 This will be a normal Azure storage connection – either for the development storage emulator (only valid if running locally), or a full Azure storage account connection string for cloud-storage.

 In general, this connection string is likely to use the same configuration values as the `Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString` diagnostics connection string setting, but is not required to.
+Be careful to not mix up Azure storage and local storage.
+This can cause deployments to not work.

 See the [Configure Azure Storage Connection Strings](http://azure.microsoft.com/en-us/documentation/articles/storage-configure-connection-string/) for more information.